 Volunteering is similar to community service.
 You and your team can get together to do voluntary work for the community, such as organizing a food drive, mentoring in a local school, working as event staff, hosting a fundraiser, organizing a blood drive or immunization, etc.

-20. One Minute to Win it
+20. One Minute to Win It

 In the workplace, you can set aside free time to engage everyone in a one-minute challenge.
 In this challenge, they try to complete simple but tricky tasks in just one minute.
 It gives a healthy adrenaline rush as each member tries desperately to finish a task before time runs out.